-Family Services integrates, educates and empowers youth and their families with vital skills and knowledge to achieve positive growth and development, improve their quality of life and build stronger and more resilient families.
+Family Services integrates, educates, and empowers youth and their families with vital skills and knowledge to achieve positive growth and development, improve their quality of life and build stronger and more resilient families.
 This includes a youth and adult focus.
+Our youth focus includes after-school programming and summer programming that encourages youth to grow emotionally, socially, and academically.

 The children that the Youth and Family Center of McHenry County’s (YFC) Youth Program serves are at-risk to experience significant challenges emotionally, socially and academically due to the following risk factors.
 All of the 210 children in the program last year qualified for free or reduced school lunch.
 Less than 1% of the children’s parents finished high school, and 28% only attended elementary school.
 Furthermore, 41% of the children have experienced one or more adverse childhood experience, including loss of a parent, physical or sexual abuse, domestic abuse, or homelessness, and half of the middle school youth have experienced 3 or more adverse childhood experiences.
 Of the children that have experienced a traumatic event, physical abuse was reported by parents to have occurred in the homes of 28% of the children.
 Finally, when the YFC youth´s parents were most recently surveyed about what concerns they had regarding their child, 56% expressed concerns about their child’s social and emotional well-being, and 35% expressed concerns about their child’s academic progress.